Garden Tears: Never Underestimate the Rain

 My drenched shirt clings to my skin.
 I prefer rain to bugs.
 The water that drips from the end of a long curl and onto my face becomes a syncopated rhythm to the music in my head.
 I always do that.
 I have songs for random things like the washing machine and the neighbor's leaf blower.

-The two pastel pink tulips—with heavy heads and weak stalks—promised so much, yet suffered a cruel fate, breaking and dying just before blossoming.
+With heavy heads and weak stalks, the two pastel pink tulips promised so much yet suffered a cruel fate, breaking and dying just before blossoming.
 I brought them inside and placed them in a bud vase where they will have a chance to boast their beauty, if only in death.
-Seems nothing goes as planned.
+It seems nothing goes as planned.

 I tried to witness when the newborn leaves came.
 Again, they appeared when I wasn’t looking.